llm-oss-labs/aideveu25-llm-obs/README.md

 - **Ollama in Codespaces**: The first chat may be slow if the model (`phi4-mini`) needs to be downloaded.
 - **Ports Not Opening**: If ports 8000 (API) or 3000 (Grafana) aren't forwarded in Codespaces, open them manually from the **Ports** tab.
 - **Stuck Containers**: If something seems wrong, run `make docker-reset` to completely reset the environment.
+- **Docker Build Issues**: If services fail to build, try `make docker-rebuild-nocache` to force a clean rebuild.

+- **Provider Connection Failed**: Verify your Azure API keys or Ollama service status using the health check endpoint.

+## 📚 Glossary

+**OpenTelemetry (OTEL)**: An open-source observability framework for collecting, processing, and exporting telemetry data (traces, metrics, logs).

+**OpenLIT**: An open-source LLM observability tool that provides automatic instrumentation for LLM applications using OpenTelemetry.

+**OTLP**: OpenTelemetry Protocol - the standardized protocol for transmitting telemetry data between applications and observability backends.

+**Traces**: Detailed records of individual requests as they flow through distributed systems, showing timing and dependencies.

+**Metrics**: Numerical measurements that provide insights into system performance, resource usage, and business KPIs over time.

+**Grafana**: Open-source visualization and analytics platform for monitoring and observability dashboards.

+**Prometheus**: Open-source time-series database and monitoring system, commonly used for storing metrics data.

+**Tempo**: Grafana's open-source distributed tracing backend for storing and querying trace data.

+**PII (Personally Identifiable Information)**: Any data that can be used to identify a specific individual, requiring special handling for privacy compliance.

+**Presidio**: Microsoft's open-source data protection toolkit for detecting and anonymizing PII in text and structured data.

 ---